angular/components/src/lib/form-field/form-field.md

 has interacted with the element or the parent form has been submitted.
 Since the errors occupy the same space as the hints, the hints are hidden when the errors are shown.

-If an form field can have more than one error state, it is up to the consumer to toggle which messages should be displayed.
+If a form field can have more than one error state, it is up to the consumer to toggle which messages should be displayed.
 This can be done with CSS, `ngIf` or `ngSwitch`.
 Multiple error messages can be shown at the same time if desired, but the `<mat-form-field>` only reserves enough space to display one error message at a time.
 Ensuring that enough space is available to display